cabinetoffice/national-leadership-centre-docs/README.md

 ## Getting started

-The simplest way of gettings started is to run
+The simplest way of getting started is to run:

 ```
 docker-compose up dev